 The FTT proposal remains subject to negotiation between the Participating Member States.
-It may therefore be altered prior to any implementation, the timing of which remains unclear.
+It may therefore be altered prior to any implementation.
 Additional EU Member States may decide to participate.
 Prospective holders of Notes are advised to seek their own professional advice in relation to the consequences of the FTT associated with subscribing for, purchasing, holding and disposing of the Notes.